Quickstats

 Chobe River

-Travel from Victoria Falls to Kasane, Botswana.
-Our lodge overlooks the Chobe River and offers a magical game experience!
-Expect to view the largest concentration of elephants in Africa as well as herds of buffalo, lion, leopards and much more.
-You can look forward to cruises down the Chobe river and game drives.
-This evening enjoy a dinner as a group.
+Travel from Victoria Falls to Kasane, Botswana for two nights.
+The lodge overlooking the Chobe River is located adjacent to Botswana’s game-rich Chobe National Park, offering a magical game experience.
+Expect to view the largest concentration of elephant in Africa as well as herds of buffalo, lion and leopard and much more!
+You can look forward to cruises down the Chobe River and game drives.

 Day 15 - Cape Town